EnviloN/Trouble-in-GolfTown/README.md

 ### Saloon
 Place where townfolks meet to gamble and drink.
 There is a barman behind the bar that offers main quests to the player.

-#### Characters:
-- **Barman**:
-    - wants to stop the oil magnate
-    - main quests
-- **Saloon lady**:
-    - some dialogues
-    - polishes golf clubs
-- Townfolks:
-    - play poker
-    - drink alcohol

-## Story

-### Prologue
-The player just got off a boat at the dock near the town.
-The main protagonist wanted to spend the rest of their life here playing minigolf.
-The ferryman tells them that the minigolf will soon be over as a wealthy oil magnate will buy the town and build oil pumps everywhere.
-The ferryman wishes good luck to the player and leaves them.

-#### Characters:
-- **Ferryman**:
-    Stands by the pier where he just dropped the player off the boat.
-Tells the player more about the Golf Town and the upcoming trouble.
-Sends us to see the barman at the saloon. -->